gonkmetrics/gonkmetrics.github.io/_posts/2022-03-24-frontend-basic-jsp3.md

 <li>Reading the data on cookies</li>
 </ol>

-In other words, it deals with the interactions between a client and its server.
+In other words, it deals with the interactions between a client and its server.<br>
 <img src="https://raw.githubusercontent.com/gonkmetrics/gonkmetrics.github.io/main/_posts/_img/jsp1.png" style="display: block; margin-left: auto; margin-right: auto;"><br>

+These are more general methods:
 >Methods for request object:
 >>getContextPath()
 <br>Gets the path for the request object.